AshwinN796/networkListener/README.md

 ## NetworkListener ![](https://jitpack.io/v/AshwinN796/networkListener.svg)
-NetworkLister library check the internet connection of device at runtime.
+NetworkLister is the library to check the internet connection status of device at runtime.
-This repo has just figure out the running network state of internet on android devices.

 ## SetUp
 ##### project level gradle